veertuinc/getting-started/README.md

 ### `install-and-run-native-ank-gitlab-runner-on-mac.bash`

-- Running this script will setup
+- Running this script will setup two gitlab runners that are registered as a shared and project specific runner with your gitlab instance.
 - If the first argument is `--uninstall`, it will only remove the existing containers

 ---